omega8cc/boa/docs/AEGIR2BOA.md

 > no certificate on the target: it names each one and exits non-zero.
 > Measured on the 2026-08-11 drill, where it reported `0 refreshed,
 > 2 MISSING on the target`.
+>
+> The refresh half is drilled too (same day, same estate): with Encryption
+> enabled on the target and LE issued through the proxy window,
+> `cert-sync --live` reported `2 refreshed`, exit 0, reloaded nginx, and
+> the proxy served the target-issued certificates from then on
+> (serial-verified via `openssl s_client`).
+Two practical notes from that
+> drill: BOA requests a SAN certificate (bare + `www.`) by default, which
+> is why proxy vhosts carry `www.<domain>`; and back-to-back verifies can
+> collide on the LE tooling's per-account lock — enable and verify sites
+> ONE AT A TIME, and re-run the verify if a run reports a lock abort.

 ### Reverts — the way back, until DNS moves